What is a sponsored post?

 Below is the Sponsored Post Distribution chart, which you can hover over to see the percent and total number.

 It is useful to analyze this data to compare against competitors in your industry.
 Organic reach is declining in Facebook newsfeeds, therefore it becomes increasingly important to look at advertising strategies to keep your content high up in the newsfeeds.
-When comparing with your competitor, it is essential to understand what share of content has been sponsored and which content your competition is promoting, so that you really have a meaningful comparison in order to optimize being one step ahead of your competition.
+When compared with your competitor, it is essential to understand what share of content has been sponsored and which content your competition is promoting, so that you really have a meaningful comparison in order to optimize being one step ahead of your competition.